The Unquestionable Case for Solely Utilizing Native Mobile Applications

 - Offline Functionality: Native apps can often function, at least partially, offline.
 This is a crucial advantage in areas with limited or unreliable internet connectivity.
 Users can continue to access content and perform certain tasks even without an active connection, providing a more consistent and reliable experience.

-- Push Notifications: Native apps can utilize push notifications to engage users with timely and relevant information.
+- Push Notifications: Native apps can put to use push notifications to engage users with timely and relevant information.
 These notifications can be used to alert users about new content, updates, promotions, or important events, driving engagement and encouraging app usage.

 Superior Performance and Responsiveness